analogdevicesinc/ai8x-synthesis/README.md

 ##### `dataset` (Mandatory)

 `dataset` configures the data set for the network.
-This determines the input data size and dimensions as well as the number of input channels.

 Data sets are for example `mnist`, `fashionmnist`, and `cifar-10`.
+This key is descriptive only, it does not configure input or output dimensions or channel count.

 ##### `output_map` (Optional)